-Application of computer in curriculum design, including areas such as instructional technology, research, communication with school community, and study skills; use of the internet in formulating inter-disciplinary learning units to meet the New Jersey Core Curriculum Content Standards in all areas.
-The evaluation of the use of technology in school curriculum.
+Application of computer in curriculum design, including areas such as instructional technology, research, communication with school community, and study skills; use of the internet in formulating curriculum which includes inter-disciplinary learning units to meet the New Jersey Core Curriculum Content Standards in all areas.
+The evaluation of the use of technology in school curriculum and design will be discussed.